pillarjs/send/Readme.md

 #### index

-  By default send supports "index.html" files, to disable this set `false` or to supply a new index pass a string.
+  By default send supports "index.html" files, to disable this set `false` or to supply a new index pass a string or an array in preferred order.

 #### maxage